lancewood1/cloud-native-course-errata/README.md

 ## Push to the Cloud

 ### Known issues

   - `python` app does not have correct dependency - you have to add the `flask` to the `requirements.txt`
-  - `ruby` application needs to change the Ruby version in the `Gemfile`
+  - `ruby` application needs to change the Ruby version in the `Gemfile`.

+    ```
+    ruby '>2.1.8'
+    ```

   - The URL of the `console` (App manager) should start with `console...` but lab document (or email) says `login...`

+### Lab extras

+-   Try the following commands

+    ```
+    cf help -a
+    cf push -h
+    cf orgs
+    cf spaces
+    cf env <app-name>
+    ```

 ### Challenge questions
-  - Why, everytime you push an app, are the list of buildpacks downloaded again?
-  - How many containers are needed for pushing an app?
-  - Why do you see "container gets created and destroyed" as part of pushing app?
-  - Can you find diagram that shows the sequence of internal operations that occur when pushing an application?
-(Google "PCF how applications are staged".)

 - What is the "org"/"space" structure in your PCF installation?
 - Why do you have to use "--random-route"?
 What is the "cf push" option that lets you specify the hostname part of a route? ("cf push -h")
-  - Suppose you deployed an application with "cf push <app-name> -m 768M", what would be memory allocated when you re-deployed the same application with "cf push <app-name>"?
+- What are the environment variables that are automatically set by PCF?
+(Google `Cloud Foundry Environment Variables`)

 ## Logging, Scale, HA